muraliadithya/mini-sygus/README.md

 # mini-sygus
 A minimal constraint-based syntax-guided synthesis (SyGuS) engine
-The current version of the solver has a very restricted use-case of SyGuS problems where the grammars are finite and the constraints have only ground terms, i.e., quantifier-free.
+The current version of the solver has a very restricted use-case of SyGuS problems where the  constraints have only ground terms, i.e., quantifier-free.

 ## Requirements